-I am teaching Leadership and HRM subjects at both GMBA (Japanese) and IMBA (English) programs at GLOBIS University.
+I teach Leadership and HRM subjects in both Japanese and English at GLOBIS University.

 GLOBIS University exists to develop visionary leaders who create and innovate societies.
 “Creation” refers to starting a venture company or incubating a new business in a large firm.
 “Innovation” refers to drastically changing the structure of the business to correctly respond to society’s needs.